Numbing Out Feels Delicious

 I’m not judging anybody by the way.
 This was a huge part of how I coped through my divorce.
 I reached outside of myself for various reasons until I was ready to do the work.

-There is nothing wrong with ingesting small amounts of attractively packaged poison aka wine — but if that is turning into a bottle or towards the weekends you find yourself slipping into that binge IDGAF mentality, that right there my friends is your red flag to step away and check yourself.
+There is nothing wrong with ingesting small amounts of attractively packaged poison aka wine — but if that is turning into a bottle or two on the weekends, or you find yourself slipping into that binge IDGAF mentality... that right there my friends is your red flag to step away and check yourself.

 3. SOCIAL MEDIA